The function builds the topological layer (TL) ordering

 A character value specifying the loss after which network should be optimized.
 The user can specify: (a) "mse" (mean squared error), "mae" (mean absolute error), or "gaussian" (normal likelihood), for regression problems; (b) "poisson" (poisson likelihood), or "nbinom" (negative binomial likelihood) for regression with count data; (c) "binomial" (binomial likelihood) for binary classification problems; (d) "softmax" or "cross-entropy" for multi-class classification (default = "mse").

-hidden units in layers; the number of layers corresponds with the length of the hidden units.
-As a default, hidden = c(10L, 10L, 10L).
+the length of the hidden units.
+As a default, hidden = c(10L, 10L, 10L)

 A character value describing the activation function to use, which might be a single length or be a vector with many activation functions assigned to each layer (default = "relu").